*NOTE 1: Many footnotes add detail and background to the text.*

-Warmongering Franklin failed in the above however to mention the obvious: Billy didn’t go to Vietnam to encourage–nay order!–the American soldiers in the name of Jesus to “love your enemies” as “the Bible says!”
-(Billy’s iconic endlessly repeated shout-out), as in: stop killing the North Vietnamese enemies on the battlefield! . . .
+Warmongering Franklin failed in the above comment about his dad however to mention the obvious: Billy didn’t go to Vietnam to encourage–nay order!–the American soldiers in the name of Jesus to “love your enemies” as “the Bible says!”
+(Billy’s iconic endlessly repeated shout-out16), as in: stop killing the North Vietnamese enemies on the battlefield! . . .

 Graham preached a gospel of heroic [idolatrous] Christian nationalism . . . (p.
 25)